isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-05-11-dealing-with-uncertainty.md

 ---
 <img src="/images/PL-7-Intro-Image.jpg">
 <p><q>The only constant is change.</q> - Heraclitus.</p>
 <p>When life throws you lemons, you make…. wait.
 What if they aren’t even lemons?
-Uncertainty is an inevitable part of life, so how can we deal with the metaphorical lemon (or any other strange fruit, really?) to reset ourselves and emerge a different and stronger person?
+Uncertainty is an inevitable part of life, so how can we deal with the metaphorical lemon (or any other fruit, really?) to reset ourselves and emerge a stronger person?
 Here are some resources on dealing with uncertainty in exceptional times.</p>

 <h4>Videos</h4>
 <h5>1.
 The Art of Being Yourself by Caroline McHugh</h5>